Drought Watch

-To all customers of the Lansford-Coaldale Joint Water Authority: The Pennsylvania Department of Environmental Protection (DEP) declared a Drought Watch on August 31, 2022 which includes Carbon and Schuylkill County .
-Residents on drought watch are asked to reduce their individual water use by 5 to 10%, or a reduction of three to six gallons of water per day through voluntary conservation measures.
+To all customers of the Lansford-Coaldale Joint Water Authority: The Pennsylvania Department of Environmental Protection (DEP) declared a Statewide Drought Watch on June 15, 2023 which includes Carbon and Schuylkill County .
+Residents and businesses are encouraged to reduce their nonessential water use by 5 to 10%, or a reduction of three to six gallons of water per day through voluntary conservation measures.

 Ways to Conserve Water at Home